 Q: Do students have an advisor?

-Generally, first-year students are advised by the graduate coordinator in their academic department.
-Students should contact their graduate coordinator prior to registering for courses.
+Generally, first-year students are advised by the Graduate Program Director in their academic department.
+Students should contact their Graduate Program Director prior to registering for courses.

 Q: When does registration begin and how do students register for classes?